 Citation:A W R Seddon et al. Nature 1-4 (2016) doi:10.1038/nature16986 Image: reproduced courtesy of Nature

 We get festive at the British Ecological Society Annual Meetingposted by Alistair Yeomans on December 17th, 2015

-Three members of the Oxford Long-term Ecology Lab presented papers at the British Ecological Society's annual meeting which was held 13th – 16th December in Edinburgh including Dr Peter Long who gave an oral presentation "NaturEtrade: creating a marketplace for ecosystem services".
+Three members of the Oxford Long-term Ecology Lab presented papers at the British Ecological Society's annual meeting which was held 13th - 16th December in Edinburgh including Dr Peter Long who gave an oral presentation "NaturEtrade: creating a marketplace for ecosystem services".
 The session was well attended and the 20-minute presentation was supplemented by Q&A which extended into the break and afterwards to the bar.
 Interest was expressed in the underlying data used in the tool by academics working outside the UK, who saw its potential to assess ecological value of land.

 NaturEtrade at the Congress for Conservation Biologyposted by Alistair Yeomans on August 7th, 2015